Research Guide: European Union Legal Materials

 - In EurLex, search multiple databases such as the OJ, Legislation in Preparation, Legislation, Treaties, and Case Law.
 Europa generally does not include pre-1997 documents and its search engine is not as sophisticated as the searching software in Westlaw and Lexis.

 - This web page provides summaries of EU activities, organized by subject area.
 The page is organized to allow multiple serch strategies.
 It is possible to choose a broad subject and review the summary Keyword searching is also available and there is an A-Z Index of the contents.

 - Available on Eurlex, this database includes legislation classified according to the Directory of Community legislation.
 Legislation is organized into 20 chapters based on subject.The electronic version contains hypertext links to EU documents.
 Some are available in PDF.
-Eurlex has also added a Directory of Consolidated Legislation so you can view the legislation and all of its various modifications.
+Eurlex has also consolidated the legislation so you can view the legislation and all of its various modifications.